syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 ** What is Exwm-X

-Exwm-X is an extension of exwm (emacs x window manager), which can make exwm easier for Mouse-Control-People to use.
+Exwm-X is a derivative window manager based on EXWM (emacs x window manager), which focus on Mouse-Control-People.

 ** Feature
 1. Window operate buttons in mode-line.